y2kstack/gavlaaaaaaaa.github.io/_posts/2016-02-21-SQOOP-advanced.md

 2. Make your hive table an Avro table and use the `--as-avrodatafile` parameter when importing.
 Avro doesn't use newline characters as row delimiters like the text file format, meaning new lines can be preserved within data columns.

 ## Incremental loads
-If you want to keep loading new changes to data on a regular basis, then you should make use of Sqoops Incremental load feature.
+If you want to keep loading new changes to the source data on a regular basis, then you should make use of Sqoops Incremental load feature.
 You pass Sqoop the name of the column to check against, the last value imported and the Incremental mode, then Sqoop will bring in anything newer than this value.

 **Note: the Sqoop docs state the column should not be of type CHAR/NCHAR/VARCHAR/VARNCHAR/ LONGVARCHAR/LONGNVARCHAR**